The Agenda

 Day 02

-XCHANGE: Taking Operational Readiness Seriously
+XCHANGE: Building Operational Readiness into Project DNA

 Comma separated speakers , company will appear here when published